Stencyl/stencylpedia/block-reference/scene/flow.md

 ![create-actor3-next](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/5%20-%20Game%20Flow/create-actor3-next.png)

 Notifies the game to creates an actor in the next scene (or the reload of the current one).
-This is useful for top-down games (like Zelda) where you'll exit the screen on one side and want to seamlessly reappear on the "correct" side.
+This is useful, for example, for top-down games (like Zelda) where you'll exit the screen on one side and want to seamlessly reappear on the "correct" side.

 ```
 createActorInNextScene([ACTOR TYPE], [NUMBER], [NUMBER], Script.FRONT);